Tawfik Tirawi: Political activism

 He joined Fatah in 1967 while attending Beirut Arab University.
 He headed the Lebanese branch of the General Union of Palestinian Students from 1969 to 1971 and in 1970 he was head of the secret Student Office of the Secretariat of Fatah.
 In 1978 he became a member of the executive body of the General Union of Palestinian Students and a member of the Palestinian National Council.
 The Syrian security services arrested him on 23 July 1985.
 He was tortured for four days by the intelligence services and then kept in solitary confinement for months.
 He was imprisoned in various locations in Syria until his release on 2 November 1989.

 Intelligence

 He helped create the Palestinian General Intelligence Service on 7 June 1994.
 Years later, he stayed with Arafat when his compound came under Israeli siege.
 President Mahmoud Abbas appointed Tirawi his security adviser as well as head of the Palestinian General Intelligence on 28 August 2007.
 He served as intelligence head until 21 November 2008 and security adviser until he was elected to the Central Committee of Fatah on 8 December 2009.
 He served as general of the Popular Organizations commissioner of Fatah from 2009 to 2011.
 In 2013, he became the general intellectual mobilization and studies commissioner.

-He is the Chairman of the Board of Trustees of Al-Istiqlal University in Jericho.
+He was the Chairman of the Board of Trustees of Al-Istiqlal University in Jericho until 2022, when he was ousted by Mahmoud Abbas.